How Much Does a Land Survey Cost?

 A GPS receiver (optional)

-Based on the legal document you've gathered, find one of your plot’s boundaries.
+Find one of your plot’s boundaries based on the legal document you've gathered.
 Then, measure the distance along the lines indicated on the real estate deed.
 Mark the line every 15 to 20 feet with metallic tape, keeping it level as you go.
-When you find the property corner, or the end of your boundary, turn and continue along the next side until you complete the entire parcel of land before measuring the square footage.
-Although this is a doable project, it isn’t without its challenges.
-Most properties have steel rebar rods driven into the soil at each property boundary.
-Once you know the approximate area of the boundary, a metal detector (and a shovel) is a quick way to find the buried rods.
+When you find the property corner, or the end of your boundary, turn and continue along the next side until you complete the entire parcel of land.